alphagov/content-store/README.md

 ## Technical documentation

+This is a Ruby on Rails app, and should follow [our Rails app conventions](https://docs.publishing.service.gov.uk/manual/conventions-for-rails-applications.html).

+You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) to run the application and its tests with all the necessary dependencies.
+Follow [the usage instructions](https://github.com/alphagov/govuk-docker#usage) to get started.

+**Use GOV.UK Docker to run any commands that follow.**

+### Running the test suite

+`bundle exec rake`

+### Example API output

+Example API requests and corresponding responses can be found in the [content store pact-broker documentation][pact-broker-docs].

+## Further documentation

 ### Reading and writing to the store

 Content is retrieved from the content store via the [content API][content-api-docs],